msalibian/MSC_Project/README.md

 #### Combine Modulation Data
 We combine the corresponding training data from each raw modulation data with P=50.
 The same is done for the testing data with P=200.
 We should end up with training data containing all modulations.
 Similarly for the testing data.
 The purpose of this step is to simplify the inputs before fitting the models.

 Essentially, we could have the combined training and testing data for fitting the fbTree.
 However, it is easier to use the raw modulation data in MATLAB.
-Therefore, the raw modulation data was used for the fbTree and the combined training/testing data was used for the cTree and rForest.
+Therefore, the raw modulation data was used for the fbTree, whereas the combined training/testing data was used for the cTree and rForest.

 Run ["code/Train/parseModData.R"](https://github.com/kenlau177/MSC_Project/blob/master/code/Train/parseModData.R) to combine the raw modulation data.